mujahidi/acf-typography/readme.txt

 = Q. Does it support Google Fonts? =
 A. Version 3.0.0 and greater supports Google Fonts

+= Q. Why I do not see Google Fonts in the Font Family drop down?
+A. Google API Key is required for Google Fonts.
+Please add one by going to `WordPress Admin Dashboard > Settings > ACF Typography Settings`

 = Q. Does it enqueue selected Google Fonts? =
 A. Yes.
-This plugin automatically enqueues user selected Google Fonts to posts/pages.
+This plugin automatically enqueues user selected Google Fonts to front-end of posts/pages.

 = Q. How can I contribute? =
 A. Join in on [Github repository][https://github.com/mujahidi/acf-typography]